dhedey/david-edey-website/src/blog-posts/2024-09-12-exploration-and-emergence.md

 tags: ["website", "blog", "philosophy", "personal", "llm-collaboration", "ai"]
 ---

-**Exploration and emergence** is a whimsical name for [my website](/about), and this blog post explores the philosophy of the name, and details about the website itself.
+**Exploration & emergence** is a whimsical name for [my website](/about), and this blog post explores the philosophy of the name, and details about the website itself.

 ---